eban5/videojs-hls-quality-selector/README.md

 Set to true to display the currently selected resolution in the menu button.
 When not enabled, displayed an included VJS "HD" icon.

+**sortAscending** `boolean` - _true_

+Set to false to display the resolutions in descending order (highest resolution first).
+When not enabled, the list of resolutions are sorted in ascending order by default.

+**autoPlacement** `string` - _"top"_

+Set to "top" or "bottom" to place the "Auto" menu item at either the top or bottom of the menu.

 **placementIndex** `integer`

 Set this to override the default positioning of the menu button in the control bar relative to the other components in the control bar.